Ruta graveolens · notes from a language experiment · cultivated since 2025

 let O = Option(i32);

-let x: O = O::Some(5);
+let x: O = O.Some(5);

-match x { O::Some(n) => n, O::None => 0 }
+match x { O.Some(n) => n, O.None => 0 }

 }

 Each instantiation is monomorphized: Option(i32) and Option(bool) are distinct types with independent tagged-union layouts (the payload types differ).
-A variant that carries a payload requires the enum_payloads preview feature, exactly as for a named enum declaration.

 fn Option(comptime T: type) -> type { enum { Some(T), None } }